 Julie Kelly Cognitive Behavioural / EMDR Psychotherapist.

-I can help you to feel better about yourself and move on with your life.
-I am a fully qualified Cognitive Behavioural Therapist and EMDR (eye movement desensitisation reprocessing) therapist.
+I am a fully qualified Cognitive Behavioural Therapist and EMDR (eye movement desensitisation reprocessing) psychotherapist .

-I have extensive experience working with people who have a range of issues that detrimentally affect their lives.
-And am pleased to say that they have enjoyed positive results.
+I have extensive experience working with people who have a range of issues that detrimentally affect their lives and i am pleased to say that they have enjoyed positive results.
+My ethos is to help people understand what is maintaining the problems they are experiencing and help them to find ways to understand and improve their lives and move on.

-I am now pleased to offer CBT from locations in Harrogate.
+I am now pleased to offer CBT and EMDR from locations in Harrogate.
+I offer a free telephone consultation to discuss how therapy may work for

-This is pure Cognitive Behavioural Therapy delivered by a CBT specialist.
+This is pure Cognitive Behavioural Therapy and EMDR psychotherapy delivered by a CBT specialist.

 Training, qualifications & experience

-My experience spans over 10 years as a therapist, in a wide variety of settings including the NHS and the private sector.
+My experience spans over 10 years as a therapist, in a wide variety of settings including the NHS and the private sector.i have managed a CBT team for the The Retreat York and currently offer therapy in their specialist trauma service.

-You can be confident that as an accredited member of the British Association for Behavioural and Cognitive Psychotherapists, I adhere to the Code of Ethics and Practice of the BABCP.
+You can be confident that as an accredited member of the British Association for Behavioural and Cognitive Psychotherapists and UK and Ireland EMDR association that I adhere to thier Code of Ethics and Practice ..

 (This is contained in a document entitled "Ethical Framework for Good Practice in Counselling & Psychotherapy".)